 It is a world where bigger isn't always better.

-In addition to her other projects, Ashwell is opening, "The world’s smallest furniture store on Lexington Ave in NYC.
+In addition to her other projects, Ashwell opened, "The world’s smallest furniture store on Lexington Ave in NYC.
 Just 250 square feet.
 But my goal is to tell my visual story, curated intimately but proudly.
 For me I am happy sitting with the stars, the moon can be for the big boys."